|

 remains the world’s poorest and most underdeveloped part of the world.
 Within Africa,

-88% of Uganda’s population lives in rural areas.
-Many programs
+ViNA began in Uganda, where 88% of the population lives in rural areas.
+Many other non-profit programs

 have improved the poverty rate and social conditions in urban areas; however